Nellousan/Nellousan/README.md

 ### Hi there 👋
 - 📚 I'm a Computer science student at EPITECH Rennes, France.
-- ❤️ I love working on AI, and low level nerdy stuff like emulators.
+- ❤️ I love working on AI, and low level projects like emulators and unix related stuff.
 - 🎮 I make games on my free time with [MoonWalkRobot](https://github.com/MoonWalkRobot).

 <p align="center">